ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 TOOLCHAIN = 'GCC_ARM'
 ```

-All targets supported by the IDE will be a subset of those contained in `TARGET_MAP`.
-We will need to import this map like this:
+All targets the IDE supports are a subset of those `TARGET_MAP` contain.
+We need to import this map like this:
 ```python
 from tools.targets import TARGET_MAP
 ```